Group classes for juvenile and adolescent dogs (4-18 months old)

 - minimum 3, maximum 5 dogs per course

-- 4 or 5 week course (depending on venue) with one 60-minute training session per week
+- 4 week course with one 60-minute training lesson per week

 What is the difference?